HomeComputeInstancesAPI/CLI

 Policy types

 The policy type enables the choice of placement behavior for underlying Instances.
-It can be set to either low_latency or to max_availability.
+It can be set to either low_latency or max_availability.

 The maximum availability policy spreads the Instances on far-away hypervisors as much as possible.
 It will limit the impact in case of hardware failure.
 For this policy, the Instances may be placed anywhere in the same Availability Zone.